 How to target warm audiences

-To target warm audiences, there is a need to segment them into two groups.
-The first is the group of people who visited your website and the second is the group of people who are already leads.
+To target warm audiences, you need to segment them into two groups.
+The first is the group of people who visited your website and the second is the group of people who are leads.

 Targeting website visitors